Frequently Asked Questions

 We base pawn loan amounts on the value of your item—its current appraised value, its current condition and our ability to sell the item.
 We use all the research tools we have at our disposal to determine an item’s value and get you the most money we can.

 The appraisal process varies depending on the type of item—for example, jewelry is evaluated differently than a DVD player.
-We have an internal pricing and research department that reviews thousands of items to ensure that our pawn loan values are in line with the general marketplace for pre-owned merchandise.
-They provide us with the item’s retail value when it was new, its pre-owned market value, and how to determine its condition.
+We research and review items to ensure that our pawn loan values are in line with the general marketplace for pre-owned merchandise.
+To obtain the item’s retail value when it was new, its pre-owned market value, and how to determine its condition.

 How do you determine the condition of an item?